 Sigma levels are based on the normal distribution curve.
 The normal curve (or bell curve) is the standard distribution for random distributions of data around a central average, with no bias above or below.
 Many things follow normal distributions, such as heights of people, grades in an exam, and errors in a process.

-Sigma level is the proportion of this graph that results in errors.
-You therefore use the ‘NORMSINV’ and ‘NORMSDIST’ functions in Excel to find the Sigma level or find DPMO (Defects Per Million Opportunities) from the Sigma level.
+You therefore use the ‘NORMSINV’ and ‘NORMSDIST’ functions in Excel to find the Sigma level from DPMO (Defects Per Million Opportunities) or find DPMO from the Sigma level.

 Converting Sigma Level to DPMO

 If you’re aiming for a certain Sigma level, you’ll need to know how to convert from Sigma number to DPMO (defects per million opportunities) – this can be done by NORMSDIST() in older Excel, or NORM.S.DIST() in newer versions (NORMSDIST() should still work though).